esoreq/Real_site/_episodes/12-Taking_python_to_the_next_level.md

 ~~~
 {: .output}

-- You call a function, using it's name followed by parenthesis
+- You call a function, useing it's name followed by parenthesis

 ~~~python
 my_first_function()